eriksvedang/.emacs.d/README.md

 Useful functions
 ================
 * align-regexp      Very good for aligning variable initializations and stuff like that
+* tabify /untabify  Convert between spaces and tabs in file

 Keyboard Macros
 ===============